scilus/scil-documentation/source/intro_to/explore_python.rst

 This introduction is from Pr.
 Francois Rheault's class `[link] <https://github.com/minilabus/intro_to_python>`__.
 It contains an overview of basic concepts in Python, a few good practices (and anti-pattern) and an intro to numpy (notebook 1-2-3), an intro to image processing (4-5-6), an few examples of medical image processing (a-b-c-d-e), an simplistic script (print_fibonacci.py, using sys.argv), an advanced script (remove_background.py, using argparser) and an example of class/object (class_and_objects.py).

 This repository uses Jupyter-Notebook, and a few libraries (scipy, numpy, imageio, matplotlib, etc.).
-So it is a good test to check if your setup is complete (Git is installed, Python is working, virtual environment are setup, libraries are installed, etc.)
+So it is a good test to check if your setup is complete (Git is installed, Python is working, virtual environments are setup, libraries are installed, etc.)

 Interactive Mode
 -----------------------
-Interactive mode: In interactive mode, the user interacts with the Python interpreter directly, typing in code and seeing the results immediately.
+In interactive mode, the user interacts with the Python interpreter directly, typing in code and seeing the results immediately.
 This method is useful for quick testing or exploring new concepts, as it allows for rapid prototyping and experimentation.
 However, it can be challenging to keep track of previous code and results, and it is not ideal for larger projects or for writing reusable code.

 Interactive mode is a great way to quickly execute small snippets of code and test out ideas.